arishita/BikeSharingAssignment/README.md

 demands Based on various meteorological surveys and people's styles, the service provider firm has gathered a large dataset on daily bike demands across the American market based on some factors.

-Steps that are performed
+Steps that are performed<br>
-Step 1 - Read And Understanding The Data
+Step 1 - Read And Understanding The Data<br>
-Step 2 - Visualising The Data
+Step 2 - Visualising The Data<br>
-Step 3 - Data Preparation
+Step 3 - Data Preparation<br>
-Step 4 - Training The Model
+Step 4 - Training The Model<br>
-Step 5 - Residual Analysis of the train data
+Step 5 - Residual Analysis of the train data<br>
-Step 6 - Making Predictions Using the Final Model
+Step 6 - Making Predictions Using the Final Model<br>